MaastrichtU-IDS/dsri-documentation/website/docs/access-and-use-dsri.md

 ---
 id: access-and-use-dsri
-title: Accessing and using the DSRI
+title: Accessing and Using the DSRI
 ---

 ## Connect to the UM network